KokoDoko/ComfyGPT/README.md

 ## Testing

-- Place the `HelloGPT` node in an empty workspace.
-Connect the output to the `Show any value to console/display` node.
+- You can find the `PromptGPT` node in the right-click menu.
+Place in an empty workspace.
+- Connect the output to a `Show any value to console/display` node.
 - Get your own [OpenAI API key](https://platform.openai.com) and paste it in the Api Key Field.
 - Run the workflow 4 times (`run 4`) to see if every workflow pass gets a new prompt.
-- You can check the terminal for errors or log messages.
+- You can use the terminal for errors and log messages.

 ![image](./examples/example-debug.png)